Bloomberg: Global spending on renewable energy to hit $7 trillion by 2030

 Total, Amyris agree to produce renewable fuels

-Total and Amyris Inc. have signed agreements to expand their current research and development partnership and form a joint venture to develop, produce and commercialize a range of renewable fuels and products.
+Total and Amyris Inc. have signed agreements to expand their current research and development partnership and form a joint venture to develop, produce and commercialize a range of renewable fuels and casino online products.
 Under the agreements, the companies will expand their ongoing R&D collaboration to accelerate the deployment of Biofene and develop renewable diesel based on this molecule produced from plant sugars.

 Further, Total has committed to contribute $105 million in funding for an existing $180 million program.
 In addition, the companies have agreed to form a 50-50 joint venture company that will have exclusive rights to produce and market renewable diesel and jet fuel worldwide, as well as non-exclusive rights to other renewable products such as drilling fluids, solvents, polymers and specific bio lubricants.
 The JV plans to begin operations in the first quarter of 2012.

 Canadian Solar delivers modules for 9-MW solar project in Spain

 Canadian Solar has supplied its CS6P-P solar modules solar for a 9-MW solar power plant in the town of Ablitas, Spain.
 The solar project, being developed by OPDE Group, is scheduled for commissioning in the fourth quarter of 2011.
 Construction on the solar project was started in mid-October 2011.